KyawYeThu-11/data-preparation-toolkit/README.md

 ## Description

-This toolkit contains three separate programs to help with preparing data for text-to-speech projects.
+This toolkit is intended to help preparing data for several machine learning projects, albeit only containing three separate programs for data preparation for text-to-speech projects.
 They are

 - renaming program (`rename.py`)
 - formatting program (`format.py`)